 However, the Food and Drug Administration (FDA) has only approved a few JAK inhibitors for use with eczema:

-Other JAK inhibitors currently under investigation in the U.S. include baricitinib (Olumiant) and delgocitinib (Corectim).
+Other JAK inhibitors currently under investigation in the United States include baricitinib (Olumiant) and delgocitinib (Corectim).

 The authors note that most also showed signs of being generally safe to use.
-However, they say that additional real-world trials are necessary to test the overall safety, longevity, and effectiveness of this type of treatment.
+However, they say that additional real-world trials are necessary to test this type of treatment’s overall safety, longevity, and effectiveness.

-In the treatment of eczema, doctors will be able to prescribe either oral or topical JAK inhibitors, although some are still going through clinical trials.
+In treating eczema, doctors can prescribe oral or topical JAK inhibitors, although some are still undergoing clinical trials.

 According to a

 The National Eczema Association cautions that it will take time to determine the optimal use and safety of both oral and topical treatments.
-Doctors will have to confirm the best ways to administer oral or topical treatments to their patients.
+Doctors must confirm the best ways to administer oral or topical treatments to their patients.

 In clinical trials, JAK inhibitors have shown great promise for helping with eczema symptoms.
 The benefits

-In short, a person should notice clearer skin and reduced itchiness when using either oral or topical JAK inhibitors for the treatment of eczema.
+In short, a person should notice clearer skin and reduced itchiness when using either oral or topical JAK inhibitors to treat eczema.

 As with all medications, a person may experience side effects when using JAK inhibitors.
 The use of oral medication may increase the risk of systemic side effects compared with a localized, topical treatment.